-Seeing that there was a worthy competition, Ex-President Jonathan decided to step up his game in the short time before the elections, thereby coming up with his own agenda.
-We can now see that there is an obvious trend.
+Seeing that there was a worthy competition, Ex-President Jonathan decided to step up his game in the short time before the elections, thereby coming up with his own agenda — we can see an obvious trend here.

 The forces must have really liked the new president.